 Angloville – What ISN’T Included?

-When you sign up to volunteer with Angloville, you pay a refundable deposit of 69 EUR.
-On completion of the programme, you receive 59 EUR back (10 EUR goes towards administration fees).
 This deposit was not involved when I participated in Angloville programmes, but due to people cancelling last minute, they decided to implement it.
 I am not sure why Angloville now charge 10 EUR for admin fees.

 Your transport to the city where everybody meets to go to the Angloville venue is not included.
 Thus, if you are doing a programme that departs from Krakow, you must make your own way to Krakow.
 My go-to bus travel in Europe is always FlixBus.
 Flixbus is the most extensive bus network worldwide and all Flix buses have Wi-Fi, extra legroom, charging ports and the ability to modify your booking just 15 minutes before departure!
 Click here to book your Flixbus.

-Accommodation the night before the programme begins is not included.
 As the Angloville bus leaves in the morning, staying in the city the night before is often necessary, but you must pay any costs associated with that.

 If you choose to drink alcohol at the venue, you must pay for it yourself.